 Men installing solar panels on roof

-Solar panel size: How many do you need?
+Solar panel size: How many solar panels do I need?

 Fact Checked Fact Checked